lloydevans/hips2fits-js/README.md

 # hips2fits-js

-Simple utility for requesting data from the EDS hips2fits service.
+Simple utility for requesting data from the CDS hips2fits service.

 This package provides both ES and CJS module formats.